 Whenever returns are added to your income as ‘income from other sources’, you can reduce your taxable income by making tax-saving investments.
 You can invest in instruments like the Equity linked Savings Scheme (ELSS), Public Provident Fund (PPF), five-year fixed deposits or National Savings Certificate (NSC) to get tax exemptions under Section 80C.
 With these investments, you can save taxes on up to ₹1.5 lakhs in a financial year.

 Do you want to invest in ELSS?
-You can invest in ELSS at your preferred frequency with the Fi money app.
+You can invest in ELSS at your preferred frequency with the Fi Money app.
 You can even invest in the fund daily with the daily deeds feature.
 With this, you can instruct the app to deduct, say, ₹200 daily from your account and invest in a scheme of your choice.

 You can make investments based on your financial goals.
 For example, you can invest in a certain asset, say equity mutual funds, for a longer period than 12 months, not to get indexation benefits, but to nullify the impact of market volatility through long-term gains.